 Sometimes, it is best to do nothing or postpone plowing until there is a build-up on the road.

-Tables on the following two pages are taken from the American Public Works Association document entitled Municipal Snow and Ice control by Matt Wittum, latest version dated August 2014.
+The table on the following page is taken from the American Public Works Association document entitled Municipal Snow and Ice control by Matt Wittum, latest version dated August 2014.